 Accountabilities MSE Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion.
 NASA projects.
-School Junior Inventor and Science Fair Program: Each year students will present projects created in classes in a school-wide, grade-level appropriate presenters will be interviewed, rather than judged, about their inventions and projects.
+School Junior Inventor and Science Fair Program: Each year students will present projects created in classes in a school-wide, grade- level appropriate presentations.
+Inventors and Science Project presenters will be interviewed, rather than judged, about their inventions and projects.
 The focus of the fair will be inquiry, rather than assessment.
 School Garden: The school garden will be shared by all grade levels.
 All students will be able to enjoy the garden environment, but planting and cultivation will be based on grade-level curriculum units.
-These units and classes include: • Discussion of native California trees and plants with sample plantings.
+These units and classes include: Discussion of native California trees and plants with sample plantings.
 These plantings will be integrated into Social Science and Language Arts Units.
-They will also be used a component of the Botany and Arboretum Guest Speaker Program. • Season appropriate vegetable plantings will be integrated with Social Science and Language Arts Units.
-The guest speakers will use the garden in discussion of weather, water resources and climate. • Garbage composting of food/lunch leftovers and grass clippings will be done each day in grades K-5 (weather permitting).
+They will also be used a component of the Botany and Arboretum Guest Speaker Program.
+Season appropriate vegetable plantings will be integrated with Social Science and Language Arts Units.
+The guest speakers will use the garden in discussion of weather, water resources and climate.
+Garbage composting of food/lunch leftovers and grass clippings will be done each day in grades K-5 (weather permitting).
 The composting activity will be integrated into the Professional Landscaping and Landscape Architect Guest Speaker Programs.
-Upper grades will use the compost material for laboratory exploration. • Nutrition and Health lessons will compare today's diet with past historical periods,
+Upper grades will use the compost material for laboratory exploration.
+Nutrition and Health lessons will compare today's diet with past historical periods,